Adriel Hampton: Early life and education

+Career

 Founding of Government 2.0

 Hampton launched Government 2.0 Radio in March 2009 featuring an interview with Web 2.0 pioneer Tim O'Reilly.
-Hampton described the interview-based show as highlighting efforts to improve transparency and responsiveness in government at all levels.
 Hampton gained publicity for use of Twitter and Facebook in a 2009 campaign for the CA-10 seat to replace Rep. Ellen Tauscher in the House of Representatives.
+Hampton's campaign used collaborative editing, a form of crowdsourcing, to draft an anti-drug war policy statement.